 Education, Housing, and Health Care

-To protect renters, Keith authored the Protecting Tenants at Foreclosure Act of 2009 which became law under the Helping Families Save Their Homes Act of 2009.
-As a result, families around the country no longer confront the immediate loss of their home when their landlord faces foreclosure.
+To protect renters, Keith authored the Protecting Tenants at Foreclosure Act of 2009 which means families around the country no longer confront the immediate loss of their home when their landlord faces foreclosure.

 When the Minneapolis HUD Multifamily Housing Office was in danger of closing in 2013, Keith succeeded in keeping this valuable resource open and available to provide affordable housing options to the elderly, people with disabilities, and low-income families.

 Keith believes in universal healthcare coverage for all Americans.
 He proudly voted for the historic Patient Protection and Affordable Care Act, which has reduced the uninsured rate in Minnesota by 40% in the first year of coverage alone.
 The law eliminates the so-called “donut hole” for prescription drugs, prohibits insurers from denying coverage due to preexisting conditions, reduces healthcare costs by rewarding quality care and cutting down on waste, and allows young Americans to stay on their parents’ health insurance until they are 26.

 Keith stands with Americans who oppose cuts to Medicare or Social Security benefits.
 Medicare is more efficient than private insurers, and should be protected.
 To bring down Medicare costs Keith believes we should root out waste, fraud, and abuse—as the Affordable Care Act is already doing—and allow Medicare Part D to negotiate drug prices just like the Department of Veterans Affairs.